-If you think you have been overcharged for a journey please look at our table of fares.
-If you still think that the charge was more than it should have been please contact us to raise a complaint.
+If you think you have been overcharged for a journey, look at our table of fares.
+If you still think that the charge was more than it should have been, contact us to raise a complaint.

-Drivers are issued with a badge which they must wear.
-It will show thier name and a photo.
+Drivers are issued with a badge that they must wear.
+It will show their name and a photo.

-If you have a complaint regarding a driver or a vehicle please do not hesitate to contact us.
+If you have a complaint regarding a driver or a vehicle, do not hesitate to contact us.